artemave/implementing-feature-with-tests/README.md

 You should see a failure that basically means `Can't find a checkbox to tick`.
 Which is expected, as this doesn't exist yet.

-A word on tooling: there is lots going on there.
-Some of it is really cool and interesting and I am going to talk about it in great details later in the post, but doing it now is most certainly going to distract us from the flow.
+A word on tools used in this project: there is lots going on there.
+Some of it is really cool and interesting and I am going to talk about it in great detail later in the post, but doing it now is going to distract us from the flow.
 So stay tuned.